-&lt;sup>63We'll denote the "band" of the multi-color coadd as 'M'.
+&lt;sup>62We'll denote the "band" of the multi-color coadd as 'M'.

-&lt;sup>64Note that Sources are not considered when generating the Object list (given the large number of visits in each band, the false positives close to the faint end would increase the complexity of association and deblending algorithms).
+&lt;sup>63Note that Sources are not considered when generating the Object list (given the large number of visits in each band, the false positives close to the faint end would increase the complexity of association and deblending algorithms).
 It is possible for intermittent sources that are detected just above the faint detection limit of single visits to be undetected in coaddds, and thus to not have a matching Object.
-To enable easy identification of such Sources, the nearest Object associated with each Source, if any, will be recorded.
+To enable easy identification of such Sources, the nearest Object associated with each Source, if any, will be recorded, and some Object measurements (e.g. stellar motion parameters) may utilize positions from securely-matched Sources.